How to Get a Copy of Your Immigration File (FOIA Requests)

 Identifying the kind of information you need is critical in making a good FOIA request.
 Not only does this help you fill out your application, but also it will aid you in determining whether a request through FOIA is the proper means to get the information in the first place.

-You (or your attorney) might simply want to see everything in your file, such as when you've lost copies of your past applications or don't know what applications successfully reached the immigration authorities and what actions they took on them.
-This is helpful in situations where you (or your attorney) might need overall guidance as to what next steps you should take in an immigration case, or at the very least a clearer picture of where you stand.
+You (or your attorney) might simply want to see everything in your A file, perhaps because you've lost copies of your past applications or don't know what applications successfully reached the immigration authorities and what actions they took on them.
+This is helpful in situations where you (or your attorney) might need overall guidance as to what next steps you should take in your immigration case, or at the very least a clearer picture of where you stand.

-Step Two: Identify Which Immigration Agency Has Your Information
+Step Two: Identify Which U.S. Immigration Agency Has Your Information

 Step Two is important to a fruitful FOIA request, as contacting the right immigration agency will increase the chances that U.S. immigration officials will positively answer your FOIA request and provide the information you need.
 In general, most requests for a person's A file can be made directly to USCIS, online.

 However, certain types of records, like a manifest of entries and exits to and from the United States, customs records, charges of removability or deportability, and other documents, are maintained by U.S. Customs and Border Protection (CBP) or U.S. Immigration and Customs Enforcement (ICE).
-And if you are in removal proceedings before the immigration court, your request must be made to the Department of Justice's Executive Office of Immigration Review (EOIR).
+And if you are in removal proceedings before the immigration court, your request must be made to the Department of Justice's Executive Office of Immigration Review (EOIR), as described in How to Get a Copy of Your Immigration Court Records.

 If you have questions about which agency you should contact for a FOIA request, contact a licensed immigration attorney who can advise you.